bbtufty/romsearch/docs/configs/config.rst

                                         # suggests caching this aggressively.
 Defaults to 30

     dupeparser:                         # DupeParser specific options
-      use_dat: true                     # OPTIONAL.
-Whether to use .dat files or not.
-Defaults to true
       use_retool: true                  # OPTIONAL.
 Whether to use retool clonelists or not.
 Defaults to true

     gamefinder:                         # GameFinder specific options